Shopify/css/building-a-component/readme.md

 * [Layout sub-components](#layout-sub-components)
 * [Using media queries](#using-media-queries)

-## Basic conventions
-Components should be named based on their primary function.
-This repository includes a [sample Sass component](sample-component.scss) to use as a reference when building out a new component.

 ## CSV

 Our convention (which we call CSV or Component, Sub-Component, Variation) uses [BEM principles](https://en.bem.info/method/key-concepts/) to denote types of classes while still maintaining full use of the cascade.
+This repository includes a [sample Sass component](sample-component.scss) to use as a reference when building out a new component.

 > BEM stands for Block, Element, Modifier.
 Because Block and Element already have meaning in CSS, we use the terms Component, Sub-component instead.
 We also prefer the term variation to modifier.